-These are only the basic menu controls on the panel that can be used during the basic operation of the vehicle.
+Please note these are only the basic menu controls on the panel.
+More in depth information can be obtained by reading the full instruction manual supplied in the information wallet supplied with your vehicle.

 Entertainment System

 Your vehicle is fitted with a dashboard mounted entertainment system that incorporates a radio, CD or DVD player, digital television receiver and a satellite navigation system.
 It is also possible to link your blue tooth compatible mobile phone to the device to enable to use your telephone whilst driving.
 It also incorporates a night vision colour reversing camera to aide your reversing of the vehicle.